PajoHack/Booking-System-PP4/README.md

 ### Django & supporting libraries

-- The site was ultimatley deployed through Heroku.
-The CI gitpod-full-template was used initially for the bases of the project.
-On GitHub a repository was created via the template.
-Next a gitpod workspace was created by clicking the gitpod button on the repository home page.

-- With the workspace running I created a Django project by typing a command in the terminal.
-The command to create a project is django-admin startproject deangelos .

-- Next I installed Gunicorn.
-It was installed with the command pip3 install 'django<4' gunicorn.
-Gunicorn is a pure-Python HTTP server for WSGI applications.

-- Then I installed the libraries required by the project.
-The command pip3 install dj_database_url==0.5.0 psycopg2 was used to enable interactions with PostgreSQL from the Python scripting language.
+- A Django project named 'deangelos' was initiated in a Gitpod workspace created from the CI gitpod-full-template on GitHub.

+- Gunicorn, a Python WSGI HTTP server, was installed to manage the application server using `pip3 install 'django<4' gunicorn`.

+- Key libraries, such as dj_database_url and psycopg2, were installed for PostgreSQL interactions via the command `pip3 install dj_database_url==0.5.0 psycopg2`.

-- Next up was Cloudinary.
-It was used to store the images used in the project.
-To install the library I ran these  commands, pip3 install dj3-cloudinary-storage & pip3 install urllib3==1.26.15
+- Cloudinary, an end-to-end image- and video-management solution, was used to handle the project's media storage.
+It was installed using `pip3 install dj3-cloudinary-storage and pip3 install urllib3==1.26.15`.

-- The requirements.txt file was created with the terminal command pip3 freeze --local > requirements.txt
+- The dependencies used in the project were captured in a requirements.txt file using `pip3 freeze --local > requirements.txt`.

-- After this, I created the fist app for the project.
-It was called 'bookings' and was created by running thos command, python3 manage.py startapp bookings.

-- I then added the new app called 'bookings' to installed apps section of settimgs.py .

-- I later installed Django widget tweaks to use for some form fields used in the bookings app.
-I installed this library with thos command, pip install django-widget-tweaks.
-I had to update my requirements file after installing widget-tweaks.

-- As I added a new app i needed to migrate my changes.
-I done this with python3 manage.py migrate .

-- I tested to see if the site was running with the command python3 manage.py runserver .
-I got a 'DisallowedHost' error message, telling me I needed to add the hostname to the allowed hosts section of settings.py .
-Once I done that and ran python3 manage.py runserver again, I verified that the site could by served by gitpod.
+- A Django app named 'bookings' was created using `python3 manage.py startapp bookings` and added to the 'INSTALLED_APPS' list in the project settings.

+- Django widget tweaks were installed for form field customization using `pip install django-widget-tweaks`.
+This addition required a updated requirements.txt file.

+- Django migrations were applied to incorporate the new app and changes to the database schema with `python3 manage.py migrate`.

+- The server was run using python3 `manage.py runserver` to ensure it worked in the local environment.
+Necessary changes were made to the settings to rectify any 'DisallowedHost' errors.

-### Heroku
+### Heroku Deployment & Database Setup

-- I needed to create an external database to store the data for my project.
-I achieved this by logging into my ElephatSQL account, selecting 'Create New Instance' and giving the database a name.
-On the next screen I selected Europe West as the region and clicked the review button followed by the 'Create Instance' button.
-I retuned to the dashboard, selected the database I had just created.
-There I was able to copy the url of the newly created DB, I need this in order to connect it to a Heroku app.

-- In Heroku I created an app, it needs to have a unique name.
-In the setting tab of the app I clicked 'Reveal Config Vars' .
-Here I added a variable called DATABASE_URL and for the value I pasted in the url of my ElephantSQL database.
-This created a connection between the two.

-- Back in the terminal i created an env file by typing touch env.py .
-Here I imported the os library and set up environment variables.
-One of which was the url to the ElephantSQL database I had just created.
+- An external PostgreSQL database was created on ElephantSQL, and its URL was copied to connect it to the Heroku app.

+- In Heroku, a new app was created and a config variable named `DATABASE_URL` was set with the ElephantSQL database URL.

-- I created a serct key and added it as a config var in Heroku.
+- A secret key was generated and added as a config var in Heroku.

-- I then imported the env.py file into my settings.py file.
-I removed the unsecure secret key and instead included os.environ.get('SECRET_KEY').
-I commented out the old database config and added my own database section which linked to the ElephantSQL database.
-I saved all files and made migrations with python3 manage.py migrate .

-- Then, I logged into my Cloudinary account.
-I nedded my API Environment Variable, I copied it from the dashboard.
-Back in env.py I added another variable there for CLOUDINARY_URL with the copied API Cloudinary key.
-I also added Cloudinary to the allowed apps section of settings.py .

-- Back in Heroku I created the same config var with the Cloudinary API key.
-I added another var, DISABLE_COLLECTSTATIC and set it to the value 1.
-This was a temporary step so that when I deployed to Heroku for this first time, it would not fail for the reason of not yet having static files in my project.
+- The ElephantSQL database URL was included in the Django settings file through the env.py file.

+- The Cloudinary API Environment Variable was included in the Django settings file and as a config var in Heroku for media and static file management.

+- Heroku was instructed not to collect static files during the initial deployment by setting the `DISABLE_COLLECTSTATIC` config var to 1.

-- Next up I needed to tell Django to use Cloudinary to store media and static files.
-I done this by adding STATICFILES_STORAGE ='cloudinary_storage.storage StaticHashedCloudinaryStorage' STATICFILES_DIRS = [os.path.join(BASE_DIR,'static'), ] STATIC_ROOT = os.path.join(BASE_DIR,'staticfiles')
+- Django was configured to use Cloudinary for media and static files, and the templates directory was linked in settings.py.
-MEDIA_URL = '/media'DEFAULT_FILE_STORAGE ='cloudinary_storage.storage.MediaCloudinaryStorage' to settings.py .

-- I then linked to the templates directory TEMPLATES_DIR = os.path.join(BASE_DIR,'templates') again in settings.py .

-- I also needed to add the Heroku app to allowed hosts.
-ALLOWED_HOSTS = ["booking-system-pp4.herokuapp.com"] .
+- The Heroku app domain was added to the ALLOWED_HOSTS list in settings.py.

-- I also needed to create the Procfile.
-This specifies the commands that are executed. by an Heroku app on startup.
-In the Procfile I added web: gunicorn deangelos.wsgi to act as a web server interface.
+- A Procfile was created to specify the commands that are executed by the Heroku app on startup.
+Gunicorn was set as the WSGI HTTP server.

-- Then I added all files, commited and pushed to GitHub.
-Next I went to Heroku and manually deployed from the main branch after connecting to it.
-After the first successful Heroku deployment I changed the setting to automatically deploy when I push to GitHub.
+- After committing and pushing all changes to GitHub, the Heroku app was manually deployed from the main branch.
+Thereafter, automatic deployments were set up to occur whenever the main branch on GitHub is updated.

 The entire process led to a smooth deployment on Heroku with an interactive and user-friendly restaurant booking application ready for public access.